Squarespace Landing Pages vs. Unbounce – Drag & Drop Builders Compared

 How do Squarespace and Unbounce compare for landing pages?

-Squarespace offers beautiful templates and user-friendly customization, ideal for aesthetic-focused businesses.
+Squarespace offers beautiful templates and user-friendly customization, which is ideal for aesthetic-focused businesses.
 However, it lacks advanced A/B testing and has basic SEO capabilities.
 Conversely, Unbounce is performance-driven, boasting robust A/B testing features and faster loading, but it comes at a higher price and may require more tech-savvy users.

 What are the pricing differences between Squarespace and Unbounce?